William G. Davis Building: History

-In 1966, the Temporary Building (later known as the North Building) was created for the establishment of Erindale College in 1967.
-As it was only meant to be temporary, Canadian architect Raymond Moriyama was commissioned to plan a "central mega-structure" for the campus as one of his first major projects.
-Moriyama's plan envisioned one central building that would hold all academic facilities, thus preserving the campus's natural state.
+In 1966, a temporary building (later known as the North Building) was created for the establishment of Erindale College in 1967.
+As it was only meant to be temporary, architect and U of T professor John Andrews was tasked to lead the design of a permanent building.
+He developed plans for a "central mega-structure" on the campus, similar to his work on the Scarborough College building years prior.
+For unknown reasons, architect Raymond Moriyama took over the project and created a new design, becoming one of his first major commissions.
+Moriyama's approved plan envisioned one central building that would hold all academic facilities, thus preserving the campus's natural state.

-The first phase of its construction was completed in 1971, known as the J. Tuzo Wilson Research Wing.
+The first phase of its construction was completed in 1971, known as the Research Wing.
 The final phase, which makes up the main portion of the Davis Building today, finished in 1973 and opened that same year.
-It was constructed on the west bank of the Credit River, north of Wilson Pond, primarily out of exposed concrete in a Brutalist style similar to the Andrews Building on the Scarborough campus, built around the same time.
+It was constructed on the west bank of the Credit River, north of Wilson Pond, primarily out of exposed concrete in a style characterized as brutalist architecture.